Aktualisiert: 22. Feb. 2021

 Compared to the 54 calls I have amassed at the island of Madeira, the 13 calls to Le Havre seem like an insignificantly small number.
 In fact, Le Havre is not even one of my top 20 most visited ports.
 However, plenty of times in life quality and quantity are not linked directly.
-In the case of this very special port, what I will remember it for is the particular timing of all the calls.
+In this exceptional port, what I will remember it for is the particular timing of all the calls.
 Particularly the first call to Le Havre is the story that I would like to share today.

 I was stationed on AIDAmar at the time, in what was only my second contract.
 And the first contract I got around to guiding something other than SUP-Excursions.
 This particular call happened during our repositioning cruise, leading us from the Baltic, over the Atlantic with a stop in New York all the way down into the Caribbean.
 We had started our journey in late October and had already experienced freezing temperatures and our first winter storms during the previous Baltic cruises.
 Now, two sea days after leaving Warnemünde, we arrived in Le Havre to a more than questionable weather forecast.

-Now to most of the people on the ship, the weather in Le Havre does not matter at all.
-Which is quite unusual considering our usual passengers.
-This is because here in Le Havre long-distance excursions are starting out to Etretat, Honfleur, Mont San Michelle and Paris, where the weather might be different.
-Only a fraction of the passengers stay in Le Havre.
+Now to most of the people on the ship, Le Havre's weather does not matter at all, which is quite unusual considering our usual passengers.
+This is because here in Le Havre long-distance excursions are starting to Etretat, Honfleur, Mont San Michelle and Paris, where the weather might be different.
+Only a fraction of the passengers stays in Le Havre.
 Many of those choose not to leave the ship at all.
-They probably assume, from the looks of the port, that Le Havre is a City not worth visiting.
+They probably assume that Le Havre is a City not worth visiting from the looks of the port.
 In fact, many crewmembers do so as well.
 So many actually, that my image in my head, produced by other tales about the port had been quite a negative one.
-This conclusion could be forgiven, if you only look from the ship towards the port, you had just gone alongside in.
+This conclusion could be forgiven.
+If you only look from the ship towards the port, you had just gone alongside in.
 Le Havre’s port is the second biggest industrial port in all of France.
-Let me just say that it looks the part.
+Let me say that it looks the part.

 After completing our unloading operation without major hiccups, it was time for us to start on our orientation round.
 Since Le Havre was not part of our usual scheduled cruises, we guides were unfamiliar with the tour.
 Some of us had guided this one before, but none of them in the past six months.
-Orientation means to simply ride the entire trip to familiarize yourself with the layout and all the exciting and relevant parts of the track.
-Now since the ship is only docked for a few hours and the tour with our passengers is on a fixed schedule that leaves us with minimal time for our exploration.
+Orientation means to ride the entire trip to familiarize yourself with the layout and all the track's exciting and relevant parts.
+Since the ship is only docked for a few hours and the tour with our passengers is on a fixed schedule, we have minimal time for our exploration.
 In fact, we only had about two hours to ride a track that would take us about four hours with passengers.

 This particular day was the very first day I ever experienced with these specific set of challenges.
 It even looked good when we set out.
-Despite a very tight time limit, we were able to stop at a French bakery, buy some croissants that we carried with us in the backpacks until we reached the top of the cliffs over the city.
-There, at the remnants of old-world war bunkers, with the Atlantic below our feet, we had time for a small breakfast.
-We sat there, on the grey concrete, our homes in our back, and in front of us the endless sea, the horizon, and somewhere over the horizon the goal of our cruise: The New World.
+Despite a very tight time limit, we stopped at a French bakery and bought some croissants that we carried with us in the backpacks until we reached the top of the cliffs over the city.
+There, at the remnants of old-world war bunkers, we had time for a small breakfast with the Atlantic below our feet.
+On the grey concrete, we sat there, our homes in our back, and in front of us the endless sea, the horizon, and somewhere over the horizon the goal of our cruise: The New World.
 Sitting there, I felt like an explorer about to set out on an epic quest.

-No, let me just say, that the inside does not compare at all to its outside.
+No, let me say that the inside does not compare at all to its outside.
 Upon entering you first realize that there is no ceiling.
 Instead, the sky opens up to the full 100 meters of the height of the tower.
-And the, from the outside, nondescript windows reveal themselves to be shining in a complex arrangement of different colours.
-The inside of this church makes you feel small and insignificant, which is an emotion many catholic churches try to evoke.
+From the outside, nondescript windows reveal themselves to be shining in a complex arrangement of different colours.
+This churches interior makes you feel small and insignificant, which is an emotion many catholic churches try to evoke.
 And I have never thought it quite this intense in all the churches I have seen.
-And If you remember, that I have visited 114 different ports, I can tell you that there is a church I have visited as part of an excursion in close to all of those ports.
+And If you remember, that I have visited 114 different ports, I can tell you that I have probably visited at least one church in every port I have ever been to.
 So I hope it carries some weight when I state that Saint Joseph is one of the most beautiful churches I have ever visited.